Donor Retention: How to Measure and Improve Donor Loyalty

 2. Follow Up After Receiving a Donation

-It takes more than a single, simple thank you to keep your donors engaged.
-Donors want actual recognition of their individual contributions; they also want to feel like they are a part of a movement that is doing something good for the world.
+It takes more than a single thank you to keep your donors engaged.
+Donors want actual recognition of their individual contributions; they also want to feel like they are part of a movement that is doing something good for the world.

 So thank them and tell them how their donation is going to help.
 Give them updates about your impact.
 Ask them questions.
 Invite them to participate in other ways, like volunteering or attending events.
 Send them relevant, inspiring content that nurtures their interest in your cause.
 And don’t ask for more money every time you send an email.